RoySegall/Gizra/app/_posts/2014-06-22-bower-link.md

 bower install [url_application_repository]
 ```

-this run the installation of the application and dependencies defined into the ``bower.json`` file.
+So, Bower will install the dependencies defined into the ``bower.json`` file.

-Also, to know more you can check [bower configuration](http://bower.io/docs/config/)
+For more informaion, please check [bower configuration](http://bower.io/docs/config/)